 He said, "I cannot cut a lemon.
 The other day I managed to cut one only with great difficulty . . . and cut the fruit as they slaughter an animal . . .
 One day I was about to gather some flowers.
 I could not pluck them.
 (Ramakrishna, in Gupta 1942, 687-88, abr)

-Compare: "You should not cut down grass or trees." - Buddha to his monks. [◦Link]. - Your task may be to find out the reasons why, for there are many who want you to think otherwise and mow the lawn weekly and well too.
+Compare: "You should not cut down grass or trees." - Buddha to his monks. [◦Link]. - Your immediate task could be to find out why, for there are many who want you to think otherwise and mow the lawn weekly and well too.

 Can landscape elements be reflections of your soul or what is good for you, ultimately?
 If so, attune to them.
 That is part of the Taoism of Lao Tzu.
 But what if you don't fit in?
 Then you may get in trouble later on, if not earlier -